Lightning-AI/pytorch-lightning/README.md

 [Copy and run this COLAB!](https://colab.research.google.com/drive/1F_RNcHzTfFuQf-LeKvSlud6x7jXYkG31#scrollTo=HOk9c4_35FKg)

 ## What is it?
 Lightning is a very lightweight wrapper on PyTorch that decouples the science code from the engineering code.

-This means you don't have to learn a new library.
+It's more of a style-guide than a framework which automates the engineering code.

 To use Lightning, simply refactor your research code into the [LightningModule](https://github.com/williamFalcon/pytorch-lightning#how-do-i-do-use-it) format (the science) and Lightning will automate the rest (the engineering).
 Lightning guarantees tested, correct, modern best practices for the automated parts.

+- If you are a researcher, Lightning is infinitely flexible, you can modify everything down to the way .backward is called or distributed is set up.
+- If you are a scientist or production team, lightning is very simple to use with best practice defaults.

 ## What does lightning control for me?